stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 ### /q {message}

 Queue a workflow of the current handler with a given message.
+The message should contain all the required information and syntax for the current handler.

 ### /ref-set {ref} {value}